Forklift Accident Claims

 The majority of forklift personal injury claims cases can be classified as ‘lack of training’.
 Both employees and employers are under obligation to receive or administer relevant training to minimise risks.
 Tiredness, stress, poor concentration and inadequate equipment also contribute to the causes of accidents at work claims (including forklift accident claims).

-- Identifying possible risks and hazards where forklifts are being used.
+- By identifying possible risks and hazards where forklifts are being used.

-- Find solutions for risks and hazards and implement actions.
+- By finding solutions for risks and hazards and implement actions.

 - There are a number of different Forklifts available to use for a variety of different jobs.
 It is important to use the correct vehicle with the correct job.

-- Upkeep and inspection of Forklifts must be carried out at regular intervals.
+- Forklifts must be maintained and inspected at regular intervals.

-If your employer has not ensured any of the above have been taken care of then they are breaching statutory duty, making your potential case for a personal injury claim a strong one if you have been injured as a result of a forklift truck incident.
+If your employer has not ensured any of the above have been taken care of then they are breaching statutory duty.
+In these circumstances, you are likely to have a strong case for making a personal injury claim if you have been injured as a result of a forklift truck incident.

-Employers are duty bound to protect their staff by providing safe and secure surroundings and equipment in the workplace and by giving necessary training on how to safely operate any machinery or tools.
+Employers are duty bound to protect their staff.
+They should provide safe and secure surroundings and equipment in the workplace.
+They should also provide necessary training on how to safely operate any machinery or tools, including forklift trucks or pallet trucks.

 Making Forklift Accident Claims For Compensation

-Prospective compensation will cover financial losses by the employee including having to pay for special care, transport to medical appointments or adapted accommodation or transport.
+Prospective compensation will cover any financial losses you’ve experienced as a result of your accident.
+For instance, this might include the cost of special care, transport to medical appointments or adapted accommodation or transport.
 If either a preliminary injury or a long-term injury has been sustained then any recompense should cover both.

 Other Accident At Work Claims

 At Jefferies, we don’t only deal with forklift accident claims, we deal with a wide range of types of accident at work claims, including factory accidents, construction accidents and commercial kitchen accidents.
-If you’ve been involved in another kind of accident, please do not hesitate to contact us as we may be able to help.
+If you’ve been involved in another kind of accident, we may be able to help you.
+Please get in touch with our solicitors on 0800 342 3206 or via this website.